Isynopoulos1/Isynopoulos1/README.md

 I'm Isela and I'm a Product Designer and Junior Frontend Developer with a strong passion for design, arts & technology.

-I have a huge interest in Web development, It's reflected by my knowledge in HTML, CSS, SASS, technologies such as Javascript, React, Nodejs, and most recently Python, and Vue.
+I have a huge interest in Web development, It's reflected by my knowledge in HTML, CSS, SASS, technologies such as Javascript, React, Nodejs, and most recently Python and Vue.
-I also enjoy building sites and implementing a design system 🔺◼️ 🔷
+I also enjoy building sites and implementing a design system 🔺 ◼️ 🔷

 What I do: